AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

 ## The rule properties pane

-On the right side, the **Rule properties** pane allows you to perform the following actions:
+On the right side, the **Rule properties** pane allows you to perform the  actions listed below.

 ![](assets/segment-builder5.png){width="70%" align="left"}

 * **View results:** displays the list of recipients targeted by the audience.
 * **Code view**: displays a code-based version of the audience in SQL.
 * **Display advanced attributes**: check this option if you want to view the complete list of attributes in the left palette: nodes, groupings, 1-1 links, 1-N links.
+* **Calculate**: updates and displays the number of profiles targeted by your query.
+* **Select or save filter**: use a predefined filter to filter your query, or save your query as a new filter for future reuse.
+[Learn how to work with predefined filters](../get-started/predefined-filters.md)

+    >[!IMPORTANT]
+    >
+    >In that version of the product, some predefined filters are not available in the user interface.
+You can still use them.
+[Learn more](guardrails.md#predefined-filters-filters-guardrails-limitations)

 * **Attributes**: displays a description of the created audience.

 ## Example